-There is a matter which we would like to explore with the FSA in connection with the Official Veterinarian role which is 'protected' under the Code for Product of Animal Origin Imports which is both incompatible with the rest of the Code and the wording of the OCR that the Code purports to follow.
-Given that there is a shortage of UK Official Veterinary Surgeons (note: NOT Official Veterinarians as there is no qualification listed in the OCR), this matter should be considered in parallel as future recruitment from abroad will pose other challenges to Port Health Authorities.
-For the purposes of imported food controls, we would like to explore the development of a conversion course which will allow Port Health Officers to train to deliver the same food official controls as vets.
-Our members have advised, and we agree that many Port Health Officers will be competent to deliver these.
+There is a matter which we would like to explore with the FSA in connection with the Official Veterinarian role which is 'protected' under the Code for Product of Animal Origin Imports which is now incompatible with the rest of the Code.
+Given that there is a shortage of UK Official Veterinary Surgeons (note: NOT Official Veterinarians as there is no qualification listed in the OCR), this matter should be considered in parallel as future recruitment from abroad will pose other challenges to BCPs.
+For the purpose of imported food controls, we would like to explore the development of a conversion course which will allow Port Health Officers to train to deliver the same official controls as vets.
+Our members have advised, and we agree that many Port Health Officers will be competent to deliver these official controls.